TerrifiedBug/homelab/portainer-stacks/homemedia/README.md

-# 🎬 Self-Hosted Media Stack with VPN, Jellyfin & *arr Suite
+# 🎬 Self-Hosted Media Stack with NordLynx VPN, Jellyfin & *arr Suite

 This repository contains a complete Docker Compose setup for a self-hosted, VPN-protected media server.
 It includes automated downloading (via both Usenet and torrents), organization, and streaming of TV shows and movies — all accessible through a beautiful web UI.